canonical/charmcraft/docs/howto/charm-to-poetry.rst

 .. note::
-    This is useful and encouraged, though not mandatory, for keeping track of library dependencies (see below).
+    This is useful and encouraged, though not mandatory, for keeping track of library dependencies, as covered in the next section.
 For an example, see `postgresql-operator`_.

 Include charm library dependencies